BlakeTech/Project-OHDEAR/README.md

 2. Less temporary files!
 Instead, everything is just contained within the script itself.
 Much cleaner when debugging, and should save on disk writes.
 3. An actual GUI, instead of the old 90's-esque/automated phone answering system of "Press 1 to do X, Press 2 to do Y...."!

-Note: If using the first version (Realistically, who am I kidding, no one is going to use this....), the same url files are cross compatible, and are easy to set up.
+Note: If using the first version (Realistically, who am I kidding, no one is going to use this....), the same url files are cross compatible, with only a name change to series name instead, and are easy to set up.
 Just as long as you make sure the names are correct and exist on the website, you should be file.

 Each file to source from should just contain the variable, I.E. the thing that changes, so the name of the character(s) you want to return.
 If it includes an identifier tag, for example in cases where character names can be used across multiple series, and they have a "\_(Series)" tag on the end, if it is a new file it has not seen before, it will prompt you to add one if required in-script, so no need to touch any of the files yourself.